-On an annual basis, the NC in consultation with the Chairman of the Board, will review and evaluate the performance of the Board as a whole, its Board Committees and each Board Member taking into consideration the attendance record, preparedness and participation at the meetings of the Board and Board Committees and also the contribution of each Director to the effectiveness of the Board.
+On an annual basis, the NC, in consultation with the Chairman of the Board, will review and evaluate the performance of the Board as a whole, its Board Committees and each Board Member taking into consideration the attendance record, preparedness and participation at the meetings of the Board and Board Committees and also the contribution of each Director to the effectiveness of the Board.

-The Board has a formal process for assessing the effectiveness of the Board as a whole, its Board Committees and Board Members with objective performance criteria and contribution of each individual Director to the effectiveness of the Board.
-The NC had conducted the assessments for FY2017.
+The Board has a formal process for assessing the effectiveness of the Board as a whole, its Board Committees and Board Member with objective performance criteria and contribution of each individual Director to the effectiveness of the Board.
+The NC had conducted an assessment of the functions and effectiveness of the Board as a whole, its Board Committees and the contribution of each individual Director towards the effectiveness of the Board for FY2018.
 These assessment reports were recommended by the NC and reviewed by the Board.
 These assessments also take into consideration both qualitative and quantitative criteria, such as return on equity, success of the strategic and long-term objectives set by the Board and the effectiveness of the Board in monitoring the Management's performance against the goals that had been set by the Board.